autowarefoundation/autoware-documentation/docs/contributing/testing-guidelines/integration-testing.md

 build/lanelet2_map_provider/test_results/lanelet2_map_provider/test_lanelet2_map_provider_launch.test.py.xunit.xml: 1 test, 0 errors, 0 failures, 0 skipped
 ```

-## Next steps {#integration-testing-next-steps}
+### Next steps

-The simple test described in @ref integration-testing-component-test can be extended in numerous directions:
+The simple test described in [Integration test with a single node: component test](integration-test-with-a-single-node-component-test) can be extended in numerous directions:

-### Testing the output of a node
+#### Testing the output of a node

-To test while the node is running, create an [*active test*](https://github.com/ros2/launch/tree/foxy/launch_testing#active-tests) by adding a subclass of Python's `unittest.TestCase` to `*launch.test.py`.
+To test while the node is running, create an [_active test_](https://github.com/ros2/launch/tree/foxy/launch_testing#active-tests) by adding a subclass of Python's `unittest.TestCase` to `*launch.test.py`.
 Some boilerplate code is required to access output by creating a node and a subscription to a particular topic; e.g.

 ```{python}
 import unittest